Kids Can Make Peppermint Bark In Minutes

-I've shared many times before that I am not really a baker.
-But, Liza loves to bake so that means more often than not, I have to make something sweet for the holidays.
+I've shared that I am not a baker.
+But my daughter loves to bake, so more often than not, I have to make something sweet for the holidays.

 candy cane and white and dark chocolate peppermint bark

 Peppermint Bark is probably the easiest thing to bake for a non-baker, and Liza can do it unsupervised now.
-All you need are sheet pans, candy canes, white and dark chocolate.
-I like to use European brand chocolates, but any chocolate will work.
+All you need are sheets, candy canes, and white and dark chocolate.
+I like European chocolates, but any chocolate will do.

 Easy Peppermint Bark Recipe